LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/numpy-intro/_index.md

 [8 5 3 2 1 1]
 ```

-Multi-dimensional arrays can be created applying the same method using mutiple nested lists, such as the following two-dimensional array (or matrix)
+Multi-dimensional arrays can be created applying the same method using multiple nested lists, such as the following two-dimensional array (or matrix)

 ```python {linenos=table}
 # import numpy as np